kodecocodes/swift-style-guide/README.markdown

 Multiline comments can be set with `/* */` or `///`, but we prefer the later because it matches the format of the template provided by Xcode (`⌥⌘/` shortcut).
 The template contains most of the documentation needed, even when you may have to extend it.
 A minor disadvange is that it adds superfluous characters that damage readability, but `///` is more productive overall.

+### API documentation policy

+Framework's API should always be documented by adding the proper documentation to the classes and methods offered (exposed) by the framework (see [Function Declarations](#function-declarations) for the suggested format).

+In classes, functions, methods and protocols internals to a Framework or Application strive for better naming instead of documentation.
+Add comments when needed to help the reader whenever the meaning and intention is not clear with the code itself.

 ## Classes and Structures

 ### Which one to use?